alphagov/content-publisher/app/views/publisher_information/beta_capabilities.govspeak.md

 It is possible to remove (unpublish) pages on request.

-Some features are not available yet:

-* access limiting
-* translations

-If you need to publish a document that requires any of these features you should use Whitehall publisher.
+Content Publisher cannot be used to publish any translations.
+If content needs a translated version you need to use Whitehall.

 If you use Whitehall to publish News content please send feedback to explain why.